hmrc/gform/README.md

 [ ![Download](https://api.bintray.com/packages/hmrc/releases/gform/images/download.svg) ](https://bintray.com/hmrc/releases/gform/_latestVersion)

-Gforms is a SaaS for authoring and running form submission journeys.
+Gform is a SaaS for authoring and running form submission journeys.

 This gform backend persists form templates in a mongo database.
 It also persists incomplete form submissions in save4later.

-When forms are submitted, they the submission data is written into a PDF file and sent to DMS voia GIS using fileupload.
+When forms are submitted, they the submission data is written into a PDF file and sent to DMS via GIS using fileupload.

  ### Running gform locally with service manager